 - 1/2 teaspoon vanilla extract

 - Preheat oven to 350F.
 Line a cupcake pan with paper liners.

 - Add flour, nutmeg, baking powder, baking soda and salt in a large bowl and stir to combine.

-- In another bowl add butter and sugar and beat with an electric mixer on medium until creamy.
+- In another bowl add butter and sugar and beat with an electric mixer on medium until creamy (about 2 to 3 minutes).
 Add in eggs, one at a time, continuing to beat.
 Then add in the eggnog and beat to combine.

 - Pour wet mixture into dry mixture and stir to combine.

 - Spoon batter into muffin tin, about 1/2 way full.